SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 - Agnostic UI-framework (can swap out Bootstrap)
 - Schema.org support

-The release of a new major of Spartacus means that the code contains breaking changes.
+The release of a new major version of Spartacus means that the code contains breaking changes.